MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 [![Thumbnail image for the selectmenu video](./index-images/selectmenu.png)](https://www.youtube.com/watch?v=Ts7jvRyQACY)

 Styling `<select>` elements has been challenging.
-The experimental<!-- todo: update --> `<selectmenu>` element promises to overcome the remaining limitations by enabling web developers to style all parts of the element.
+The experimental<!-- todo: update.
+June 2024: the present repo & MDN don't mention selectmenu --> `<selectmenu>` element promises to overcome the remaining limitations by enabling web developers to style all parts of the element.

-Covers:
-* todo

 See also:
 * [Styling `<select>` elements for real](https://blogs.windows.com/msedgedev/2022/05/05/styling-select-elements-for-real/) - blog post about styling `<select>` elements and the `<selectmenu>` element.